 Sampling cake flavors and choosing from a rainbow of frosting colors make working with a cake designer a truly delicious task.
-To be sure your just as satisfied with the end result, follow these steps.
+To be sure you're just as satisfied with the end result, follow these steps.

 Begin your search for a cake designer about three to six months before the wedding—even sooner if you want an in-demand pro.
 Some bakers' schedules start filling up about a year in advance.